de4a-eu/ssi-authority-agent/README.md

   -H 'accept: application/json'
 ```

+Please note that the Authority Agent accepts only incoming requests via the HTTP protocol at the moment, so the API URL in your curl requests should start with `http://` instead of `https://`.

-This request should return `-1`, as there is no DID connection for user ID "LvvPxYsevpdefYV" at the beginning.
+The above request should return `-1`, as there is no DID connection for user ID "LvvPxYsevpdefYV" at the beginning.

 The flow of API requests for the DP side is the following:
 1.  `/generate-invitation`